Office Location: 400 Poydras Tower, Poydras St Suite 1975, New Orleans, LA 70130

-Any time you sustain any injury in a slip and fall, even if the injury doesn’t seem that bad, make sure you seek medical attention, and at least get checked out, as soon as possible.
+Any time you sustain any injury in a New Orleans slip and fall, even if the injury doesn’t seem that bad, make sure you seek medical attention, and at least get checked out, as soon as possible.
 Remember, you have a burst of adrenaline when you fall, and between that, and the “embarrassment” factor, the symptoms of your injuries may show up hours, or even days later.
 Remember that your health is the MOST important thing, and that is the most important reason to get checked out.

 Keep in mind though, part of the key to success in your slip and fall personal injury claim is going to be the records of medical professionals.
 If those records clearly show a connection between your slip and fall accident and your resulting injuries, it becomes more likely that you’ll be able to recover the FULL value of your claim, and not have to worry about your medical bills.

 How to Tell If You Have a New Orleans Slip and Fall Case